flyingcircusio/fc-nixos/doc/src/kubernetes.md

-Before upgrading a k3s cluster to a new version of the platform, you should ensure that the cluster is running a version of k3s which is available in both the current platfrom and the new platform, updating k3s as described above if necessary.
+Before upgrading a k3s cluster to a new version of the platform, you should ensure that the cluster is running a version of k3s which is available in both the current platform and the new platform, updating k3s as described above if necessary.
 The desired version of k3s should also be explictly configured on the cluster VM's during platform upgrades to prevent the new default k3s version taking effect unintentionally.